Home » Finger Foods » Sliders » Sloppy Joe Sliders

 • Double the recipe for a crowd!

-These Cheesy Sloppy Joe Sliders are a delicious twist on a classic recipe.
-Whether you’re hosting a game day party or simply looking for a hearty meal during the cold winter months, these sliders are a great option.
+These cheesy Sloppy Joe sliders are a delicious twist on a classic recipe.
+If you’re hosting a game day party or just looking for a yummy dinner, these sliders are a great recipe!

 sloppy joe slider in a hand with bite missing